Personal & Business Tax Attorney in California

 Taxes pose some of the most frightening challenges for individuals and businesses alike.
 They are confusing and expensive and bring the full weight of the government against you.

-Tumer & Sharif has the experience and knowledge to help you with your tax challenge.
+Tumer & Sharif’s personal and business tax attorneys in California have the experience and knowledge to help you with your tax challenge.
 Whether it is an overdue tax bill, unfiled taxes or a threat of liens and levies, we can help.

 If you are worried about your taxes or have received an official letter from the IRS or the Franchise Tax Board, call Tumer & Sharif.
-We will help you understand your situation, the level of risk and give you a plan to move forward.
+Individual and corporate tax attorney services will help you understand your situation and the level of risk and give you a plan to move forward.

 Business Tax Planning

 Are you paying too much in taxes?
 Many businesses and businesspeople are, especially in California.
 See if you can save money by reorganizing your business or taking advantage of existing tax credits and deductions.
 A little planning goes a long way.

 There’s a lot of bad information out there about tax planning.
 For example, you may have heard that if you incorporate in the right state, for example, Nevada, you will pay less taxes.
 While there are circumstances in which this is true, those circumstances are rare.
 Nearly all California businesses will see little change to their taxes from incorporating in Nevada or another tax haven state.
 In fact, some will pay more taxes and fees to the government.